dstockto/csv-chef/README.md

 Recipes
 ==

 There are three types of value can have data assigned: headers, columns and variables.
-Headers are processed only for the first line of output and only if they are turned on with the `--withHeaders` option.
+Headers process only the first line of output and only if they are turned on with the `--withHeaders` option.

 Variables allow you to store information that can be reused within a column, and can be used to allow for more complex